Legal Disclaimers

 Contractual Terms Control

-The information, descriptions, and disclaimers on this website (including this Legal page and any related marketing or informational content) are for general informational purposes only and do not constitute an offer, commitment, or legal advice.
+The information, descriptions, and disclaimers on this website (including this Legal page and any related marketing or informational content) are for general informational purposes only and do not constitute an offer, commitment, or legal advice, nor does it alter, modify, or waive contract terms between RBA, Inc., and its clients.
 In the event of any conflict or inconsistency between this website and the terms of any written agreement between RBA, Inc., and a client (including but not limited to master services agreements, statements of work, order forms, or similar documents), the terms of the written agreement will govern and control.
 No content on this site shall amend, supplement, or override any such agreement, nor create any warranty, obligation, or liability beyond those expressly set forth in the applicable contract.

 Data Privacy Auditor

-The RBA Data Privacy Auditor leverages proprietary technology and processes, fine-tuned across millions of digital assets and dozens of global systems, to deliver unparalleled accuracy in privacy risk detection.
+The RBA Data Privacy Auditor leverages proprietary technology and processes, fine-tuned across countless of digital assets and dozens of global systems, to detect and assess client privacy risks.
 This sophisticated engine goes beyond surface-level scanning by fully rendering complex web applications, dynamic content, and interactive elements to identify hidden data flows and compliance vulnerabilities that conventional tools routinely miss.

 Limitations & Client Responsibilities

-The RBA Data Privacy Auditor—with the backing of human-based oversight—is designed to identify, map, and help address a broad range of privacy risks and operational questions found within typical privacy questionnaires.
-While the Auditor cannot guarantee perfect coverage or legal sufficiency, it is engineered to maximize visibility and documentation regarding these issues, so clients can address gaps and comply with industry standards.
+The RBA Data Privacy Auditor, with the backing of human-based oversight, is designed to identify, map, and help address a broad range of privacy risks and operational questions found within typical privacy questionnaires.
+While this service cannot and does not guarantee perfect coverage or legal sufficiency, it is engineered to maximize visibility and documentation regarding these issues, so clients can address gaps and comply with industry standards.

-• RBA’s Data Privacy Auditor is designed to maximize the scope and reliability of findings, but clients are responsible for interpreting and directly validating legal compliance, operational feasibility, and policy sufficiency in consultation with their legal counsel.
+- The RBA Data Privacy Auditor is designed to maximize the scope and reliability of findings, but clients are responsible for interpreting and directly validating legal compliance, operational feasibility, and policy sufficiency in consultation with their legal counsel and information technology staff.

-• Not all privacy processes (such as internal HR controls or non-public data flow practices) can be fully detected by the Auditor, so manual review and cross-team collaboration remain critical to a comprehensive privacy program.
+- Not all privacy processes (such as internal HR controls or non-public data flow practices) can be fully detected by this service, so manual review and cross-team collaboration remain critical to a comprehensive privacy program.

 Digital Visibility Auditor